YohanSandun/Sigiri/README.md

 ### Highlights
 - Object-Oriented programming
 - Dynamically typed
+- Built-in support for arbitrary precision and complex number arithmetics.
-- Can interface managed assemblies (.dll/.so)
+- Can interface managed assemblies (.dlls on windows)
 - Cross-Platform (Source can be compiled on Windows,Linux, and OSX using .NET Core)

 ### Built-in data types